a-Michael-Lloyd/php_sdk/README.md

 ### Basic Usage

-Visit [Tab Scanner Admin](https://admin.tabscanner.com) for your API key
+Visit [Tabscanner Admin](https://dashboard.tabscanner.com) for your API key

 Note: The upload API can accept one of the following parameter:
 - array - single HTTP File Upload variable ($_FILES) (for array of files see upload_multiple method)